Chart Color Schemes

 The level of residential development activity in Elizabeth Hills is very low in comparison to the average area assessed nationally by AreaSearch

-Elizabeth Hills has had no new homes approved over the past five-year period.
+Elizabeth Hills has had no new homes approved over the period from 2016 to present.
 This indicates a mature, established suburb where available land for new construction is limited.
-Buyers face scarcity of new housing stock, which typically supports property values and may result in competition primarily among existing homes.
+For buyers, this scarcity of new housing stock typically supports property values and means competition may primarily be among existing homes.

-Given stable or declining population forecasts, Elizabeth Hills may experience less housing pressure, creating favourable conditions for buyers.
+Given stable or declining population forecasts until 2031, Elizabeth Hills may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development